mintybasil/hermes-agent/website/docs/user-guide/profile-distributions.md

 # Upstream changes: pull them into your fork the usual way
 ```

+If you plan to push your fork back to your own GitHub repo, create a `.gitignore` in the profile directory just as an original author would (see "For authors" Step 3).
+The same caveat applies: Hermes will not stop you from committing secrets to your fork.

 ### Test a distribution before pushing

 From the author's machine: